BY ALI SMITH

 The author's words jibe us with her poetic language – she is angrier and more defiant but still hopeful as approaching April – ‘the month of sacrifice and the month of playfulness’.

 It is described as 'the impossible tale of an impossible time'.
-We might feel different about this now.

 This is a marmite read, even for some of Ali Smith's loyal fans in the Den.
 But as part of this unique seasonal quartet and as a beautifully written stand alone read, the Den really enjoyed and appreciated the conversations that it provoked.